The 13-hour bus to Mandalay with the Mandalar Minn Express (K15,000), leaves at 18:00 Hrs from Mawlamyine.

-Boarding the bus, the seats seemed smaller than the first bus but on starting the ride, the driver still cranked up the TV and air-con, so no change there (pillow and blanket are provided).
+Boarding the bus, the seats seemed smaller than the first bus, especially for an overnight journey.
+On starting the ride, the driver still cranked up the TV and air-conditioner, so no change there.
+A welcomed pillow and blanket are provided on the bus.

 When the bus comes to a halt, brace yourself against the badgering from all the taxi drivers and hawkers.
-If you say no thank you in Burmese, they will usually leave you alone and go onto the next victim.
+If you say no thank you in Burmese, they will usually leave you alone, and then go on to the next victim.

-Mandalay seems hotter than other cities and towns in Burma, so take loads of water; wear a hat and use sunscreen.
+For some reason, Mandalay seems hotter than other cities and towns in Burma, so, take loads of water on a walk, wear a hat, and use sunscreen.

-Tourist admission is US$10, which only gives access to the 1990 reproduction area and to a smaller original area.
-I didn’t think this was worth the money so I didn’t venture into the palace grounds.
+Tourist admission to the palace is USD$10, which only gives access to the 1990 reproduced area and to a smaller original area.
+I didn’t think this is worth the money, so I didn’t venture into the palace grounds.

 Monastery of Books

-Note: At the time of writing, Mandalay was under a military curfew from 21:00 to 05:00, so many restaurants and shops closed by 19:30 – it was hard to find food after 19:00 and the streets were dead quiet – eerie, as Mandalay’s traffic seemed busier and more congested than in Yangon!
+Note: At the time of writing, Mandalay is under a military curfew from 21:00 Hrs to 05:00 Hrs.
+So, many restaurants and shops close by 19:30 Hrs.
+It is hard to find food after 19:00 Hrs and the streets are dead quiet, and very eerie, as Mandalay’s traffic seems busier and more congested than in Yangon!

 The 79 Living Hotel (Between 29th & 30th Street, 79th St | Chan Aye Thar Zan Township)